Who is a good fit with ACC’s Jewelry program?

 Practical subjects such as design, drawing, woodworking, welding, and blacksmithing, in addition to other arts, provide a good background for anyone wanting to become a goldsmith.
 An understanding of math is also an advantage since you will be required to work out the different amounts of metals you need for alloying.
 For any given project you might have to calculate areas and lengths, convert fractions and decimals, etc. Even if you are not very good at math, you need to be willing to learn!

-ACC’s college credit Jewelry classes are taught at ACC’s Riverside campus in Building C and Annex 200/ 300.
+ACC’s college credit Jewelry classes are taught at ACC’s Highland Campus in Building 4000.

 Students should start with Jewelry Techniques I.